 The western subspecies of Yellow-rumped Warbler has a clear twik-like chip call (see below).

-Only three species have what I call "slurred" chips: Prothonotary, Nashville and Orange-crowned.
+Only two species have what I call "slurred" chips: Prothonotary and Orange-crowned.
 They share a unique (among the eastern warblers) V-shaped sonagram, and sound similar, with a slightly doubled sound.
 Here's the Prothonotary (breeding grounds, April, NJ):

 The Yellow Warbler has a chip that might be called the generic chip call.
 Many species give this type of chip, and it's difficult, perhaps impossible, to tell them apart.
 These species include American Redstart, Worm-eating, Blackpoll, Bay-breasted, Pine, Blue-winged,and Golden-winged.